-Furthermore, in the event that BARDA issues an RFP for procurement of a smallpox antiviral therapeutic, there can be no assurance that we would reach agreement with BARDA on terms related to the manufacture and delivery of TEMBEXA to the SNS.
-Among the material terms to be negotiated and agreed to are: price, volume, and payment and delivery schedules, as we currently do not have TEMBEXA finished goods inventory that would be available for immediate delivery.
+Furthermore, while our proposal remains under review with BARDA regarding the RFP, there can be no assurance that we would reach agreement with BARDA on favorable terms, or at all, related to the manufacture and delivery of TEMBEXA to the SNS.
+Among the material terms to be negotiated and agreed to are: price, volume, and payment and delivery schedules.